DanWahlin/Observable-Store/README.md

 * A static `allStoreServices` property is now available to access all services that extend ObservableStore and interact with the store.
 Used by the Redux DevTools extension and can be useful for future extensions.
 * Added static `addExtension()` function.
 Used to add the [Redux DevTools Extension](#extensions) and any future extensions.
 * Added new `@codewithdan/observable-store-extensions` package for the redux devtools support.

+#### 2.2.4 - January 23, 2019

+Minor updates to the Observable Store docs.
+Fixed a bug in the Redux DevTools extension that would throw an error when the extension wasn't installed or available.
+Updated readme to discuss how to disable extensions for production scenarios.

+Thanks to <a href="https://github.com/riscie" target="_blank">Matthias Langhard</a> for the feedback and discussion on these changes.

 ### Building the Project